 The Fed’s mission is to oversee the health of the nation’s financial system.
 It attempts to keep the economy strong and growing by enacting policies to maintain low inflation and healthy employment levels.
 It does this primarily by adjusting interest rates and lending money to the nation’s banks.

 The Fed sets something called the overnight funds rate, which is also known as the federal funds rate.
 This rate dictates how much it costs for banks to lend their money to other banks, specifically the central bank.
 The Fed can manipulate the rate in certain ways, which can have effects throughout the economy.

 For example, at the start of the pandemic, the Fed lowered the federal funds rate to almost zero percent to stimulate the economy with so-called cheap money in the form of low-interest loans.
 The Fed has kept the rate there, and has been hesitant to increase it, since the economy is still recovering.
 But that influx of cash has push inflation up, and may be keeping inflation higher than normal.

 While commercial banks and the Federal Reserve make up the traditional banking sector, new technology is shaking up the banking industry.
 And new financial services companies (such as Stash), known as FinTech companies, are disrupting the market.

 Today, there are hundreds of such companies changing the way we bank, spend, lend money, accept payments, finance our businesses, apply for mortgages, and more.

-Perhaps the oldest and best-known is Paypal.
-You may not know it, but in the early days of the Internet, allowing people to pay for things online in a secure manner was a challenge.
-Paypal created a secure system that let people use either a credit card or a bank account to pay and accept payments for things online.
+Perhaps the oldest and best-known is Paypal, which in the early days of the Internet allowed people to pay for things online in a secure manner, using either a credit card or a bank account.

 In short, the financial services industry is moving beyond handing hand-written checks to your local bank teller.
 Banking is becoming global and mobile, giving more people the ability to access their money from wherever they are in the world.